-The House system encourages a sense of belonging amongst College families and staff with loyalty and commitment to a House group being built over time.
+The House system encourages a sense of belonging amongst students and staff with loyalty and commitment to a House group being built over time.
 Parent volunteers assisting at school events can also demonstrate House spirit by working together at College community days such as Sacred Heart Day and the annual Charity Walk.

-The House system also:
+The House system:

 - Encourages participation in co-curricular activities provided within the College.
-Flagship events include the House Swimming Carnival, House Cross-Country Carnival and the House Athletics Carnivals.
+Flagship events include the House Swimming Carnival, House Cross-Country Carnival and the House Athletics Carnival.
 Year-level specific House Competitions provide opportunities for students to share experiences, foster new friendships and strengthen existing relationships.

-- Develops positive behaviour in all areas of a student’s life, from wearing the Daramalan uniform correctly and with pride, as well as using resources including the school Diary and intranet portal to help organise themselves.
+- Supports positive behaviour in all areas of a student’s life, from wearing the Daramalan uniform correctly and with pride, as well as using resources including the school Diary and intranet portal to help organise themselves.